Dispute a Content ID claim

 - Uphold the claim: If they believe their claim is still valid, they can choose to uphold it.
 If you feel it was mistakenly upheld, you may be able to appeal their decision.

 - Take down your video: They can submit a copyright takedown request to remove your video from YouTube, which means you’ll get a copyright strike on your account.

 If you’ve already disputed a Content ID claim and feel it was mistakenly upheld by the copyright owner, you may be able to appeal their decision.
 In the same place in your Video Manager where you disputed the claim, you may now see the option to appeal.

-There may be other restrictions that affect your ability to appeal, such as the date of your appeal.
+There might be restrictions that affect your ability to appeal, such as the date of your appeal.
 You’ll also need to verify your account if you haven’t already done so.

 After you appeal a rejected dispute, the copyright owner has 30 days to respond.

 There are a few things the copyright owner can do after you appeal:

 Release the claim: If the copyright owner agrees with your dispute, they can release their claim, and you don’t need to do anything.

 If you change your mind, you can take back your appeal after you’ve submitted it.
 Click cancel appeal on the page where you disputed the claim.
 Keep in mind, once you cancel, you won't be able to appeal the claim again.